tunnellm/GVSU-CIS350-TEAM_18/docs/proposal-template.md

 (Figure out what your major milestones for this project will be, including how long you anticipate it *may* take to reach that point)

 # Anticipated Problems

+Programming an appropraite algorithm to determine the correct order to complete assignments.

 (Describe any problems you foresee that you will need to overcome)